articblush/.github/profile/readme.md

     white:   '#d2daf4'

 ```
-> Updated to Ver : 2.0
+> Some Repos are private due to fix a small issue with the colorscheme